-The links with our Primary Schools are very strong built up over several years by our previous Ministers.
+The links with our Primary Schools are very strong built up over several years.
+We are keen for this outreach work to continue.

 Adult Education

 There are bible study and prayer groups in East and Old, which have fallen in numbers due to the ageing congregation and we'd like to see these groups reinvigorated.